sbnguah/MedStatsBook/_book/Data-Cleaning.md

 ```

 To visualise all the data we can use the `print()` or `View()` functions.
 Note
-that this might not be the best if yiou have a relatively big data.
+that this might not be the best if you have relatively big data.
 Below I
 use the `as.data.frame()` function to display the whole data.